mahab339/Pushdemoformaui/README.md

 Main changes:

 * Use net 7 for nuget packages compatibility.
+This build works explicitly with net 7 and listed versions of (xamarin.googleplayservices) and (xamarin.firebase) packages.

 * For build action of google-servicesjson, install and import xamarin.googleplayservices.basement package to csproj file just before closing tag for project element.
 For example: